An Introduction to Metrc: Part One

 Currently, seventeen US territories currently use Metrc as their cannabis traceability solution.
 All cannabis operators in these states must submit data into the system on a regular basis.
 This is required for them to remain legally compliant with their state licensing agency.

-States within this network include: Alaska; California; Colorado; Louisiana; Maine; Massachusetts; Maryland; Michigan; Missouri; Montana; Nevada; Ohio; Oklahoma; Oregon; and DC.
+A few states within this network include: Alaska; California; Colorado; Louisiana; Maine; Massachusetts; Maryland; Michigan; Missouri; Montana; Nevada; Ohio; Oklahoma; Oregon; and DC.

 grey map with green states to indicate Metrc use, from metrc.com